tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

   - ACTION REQUIRED: Confusion is a mask for fear and anxiety, and it arises when you are overwhelmed by change, novelty, or too many tasks.
 Confusion can be a lovely vacation from overwhelm.
   - GIFTS: Diffused awareness ~ Innocence ~ Malleability ~ Taking a time-out
   - THE INTERNAL QUESTIONS: What is my intention?
 What action should be taken?
+  - DISCUSSION: Are there situations or relationships in which you regularly feel confused or indecisive?
+How might your confusion be protecting you in these situations or relationships?

 - **JEALOUSY: Relational Radar**
   - ACTION REQUIRED: Jealousy arises when your connection to love, mate-retention, or loyalty is threatened.
   - GIFTS: Fairness ~ Commitment ~ Security ~ Connection ~ Loyalty
   - THE INTERNAL QUESTIONS: What has been betrayed?
 What must be healed and restored?
+  - DISCUSSION: What do your jealousy and envy tell you about what you may be missing, wanting, or needing in your life?
+Karla has said that a great question to ask jealousy and envy in order to help them focus on the entire situation and everyone’s needs is: “What would be fair?”

 - **ENVY: Interactional Radar**
   - ACTION REQUIRED: Envy arises when your connection to material security, resources, or recognition is threatened.